bitburner-official/bitburner-src/markdown/bitburner.darknet.getblockedram.md

 ## Darknet.getBlockedRam() method

 Gets the amount of RAM blocked by the server owner's processes.
-This ram can be freed for use using memoryReallocation().
+This ram can be freed for use using dnet.memoryReallocation() .

 **Signature:**